-The FCA have released CP 18/27: Consultation on illiquid assets and open-ended funds and is consulting on proposals to reduce the potential for harm to retail investors in funds that hold illiquid assets, particularly under stressed market conditions, and help address financial stability concerns.
+The FCA released CP 18/27: Consultation on illiquid assets and open-ended funds and consulted on proposals to reduce the potential for harm to retail investors in funds that hold illiquid assets, particularly under stressed market conditions, and help address financial stability concerns.

-They are proposing a package of measures that will require:
+They were proposing a package of measures that would require:

 mandatory suspension when the independent valuer expresses uncertainty about the value of 'immovables' above a certain threshold;